bwprice/PondCritters/index.md

 ### True Bugs (Order: Hemiptera)
-*Bugs look quite similar as adults and larvae.*
+*Bugs look quite similar as adults and larvae as they don't have a pupal stage.*
-Several different bug families are aquatic, the two most common are:
+Several different bug families are aquatic, the most common are:

-**Corixidae (Water boatmen)**
+**Water boatmen (Family: Corixidae)**
+- Streamlined body
 - Swim the right way up
 - Very fast swimmers
 - Predatory / scavangers